ibm-cloud-docs/schematics/troubleshooting/ts-workspace-generateplan.md

 Solution 1

-If you are using provider authentication to Kuberentes something like
+If you are using provider authentication to Kubernetes as shown in the codeblock.

 ```terraform
 provider "kubernetes" {